Filed Date: July 24, 2025

 Clearinghouse coding complete

 On March 12, 2025, DHS and U.S. Citizenship and Immigration Services (USCIS) published an interim final rule implementing the Registration Provision.
-Effective April 11, 2025, the rule introduced Form G-325R, which required noncitizens aged 14 or older who had not been registered and fingerprinted when applying for a visa and had remained in the United States for 30 days or more to register, with noncompliance possibly resulting in criminal penalties.
+Effective April 11, 2025, the rule introduced Form G-325R, which required non-citizens aged 14 or older who had not been registered and fingerprinted when applying for a visa and had remained in the United States for 30 days or more to register, with noncompliance possibly resulting in criminal penalties.

-On July 24, 2025, American Oversight, a nonpartisan, non-profit organization focused on government transparency, filed this lawsuit in the U.S. District Court for the District of Columbia against DHS, USCIS, U.S. Customs and Border Protection, and U.S. Immigration and Customs Enforcement under the Freedom of Information Act (FOIA)
+On July 24, 2025, American Oversight, a nonpartisan, non-profit organization focused on government transparency, filed this lawsuit in the U.S. District Court for the District of Columbia against DHS, USCIS, U.S. Customs and Border Protection, and U.S. Immigration and Customs Enforcement under the Freedom of Information Act (FOIA) and the Declaratory Judgement Act §§ 2201 and 2202.

-Plaintiffs claimed that DHS and its components failed to respond to FOIA requests submitted in February and April 2025 concerning the implementation of Executive Order 14159, thereby violating FOIA’s requirements for timely and adequate responses.
+Plaintiffs claimed that DHS, USCIS, U.S. Customs and Border Protection (CBP), and U.S. Immigration and Customs Enforcement (ICE) failed to respond to FOIA requests submitted in February and April 2025 concerning the implementation of Executive Order 14159, thereby violating FOIA’s requirements for timely and adequate responses.
 Plaintiffs alleged that they received no records or final determinations in response to its requests.
-They argued that the agencies unlawfully withheld records regarding how the executive order and the Registration Provision were being enforced, particularly in connection with fingerprinting appointments at Application Support Centers where noncitizens could be detained.
+They argued that the agencies unlawfully withheld records regarding how the executive order and the Registration Provision were being enforced, particularly in connection with fingerprinting appointments at Application Support Centers where non-citizens could be detained.

 The case is ongoing.